Chapter 9: The Midnight Assault

 The attack commenced at midnight, as the orange glow of the burning city served as the backdrop for the revolution's final gambit.
 The silence of the capital was shattered by the rhythmic thunder of the ground team’s advance and the low hum of the airship engines overhead.
 As they approached the Nightingale Estate, the travelers felt the dark arcane pressure intensify, a psychic screaming that tested the resolve of even the most hardened veterans.

 The air above the estate soon became a chaotic tapestry of gunfire, magical discharges, and the screech of wyverns.
 From their vantage point on the command airship, the party watched as the ground unit initiated their desperate push toward the manor's foundations.
 The revolution had moved past the stage of simple unrest and had become a focused engine of war.
-As the first shells of the bombardment fell upon the estate, the party realized they were no longer fighting for passage or profit—they were fighting to decide the soul of a nation that had only just begun to wake up.
+As the first shells of the bombardment fell upon the estate, the party realized they were no longer fighting for passage or profit—they were fighting to decide the soul of a nation.